Medicaid 5 Year Look Back

 Medicaid’s lookback period is the length of time that Medicaid uses to ensure that you are eligible for long-term care Medicaid.
 In most states, Medicaid examines a person’s financial transactions starting from the date of their application to five years back.
 If within this period you engaged in any asset transfers and other transactions so that you could meet Medicaid’s asset limit, a penalty period of Medicaid ineligibility will be established.

-Your Medicaid plans may be derailed if you sold assets below their fair market value, gifted assets, and transferred assets when you could have used those assets to pay for your long-term care as a senior.
+Your Medicaid plans (see also…The Medicaid Asset Protection Trust) may be derailed if you sold assets below their fair market value, gifted assets, and transferred assets when you could have used those assets to pay for your long-term care as a senior.
 If you have additional questions regarding medicaid look back period get in touch with an attorney near you.

 Why You Should Plan For Medicaid